From: WV Record

-Charleston, WV… A new mobile app is working to inform the local community and university students about events and emergencies.
+Charleston, WV… A new mobile app is using Emergency Texts and notifications to inform the local community and university students about events and emergencies.
 Heads Up!
 Community works to inform the public and students about important events.

 Evans said that after downloading the free Heads Up! mobile app, the user can select the state, county and/or city they wish to follow.

 The user can then select the areas of interest they wish to follow.